Concurrent Object Regression: INTRODUCTION

 However, the connectivity correlation matrices can be perceived as random objects in a metric space, endowed with a suitable metric.
 For example, one might be interested to see if certain measures indexing the advancement of the disease, such as the total cognitive score, are associated with the connectivity matrices.
 It is known that a higher total cognitive score may be linked with a more serious cognitive deficit and a higher age.
 At the same time, the functional connectivity itself is expected to deteriorate with increasing age as the severity of the condition intensifies over time.
 Of interest is then to ascertain the dependence of the functional connectivity correlation matrices of the Alzheimer's subjects on time (age) and some index of the overall health for the subjects, that also varies over time.

-The space of positive semi-definite matrices is a Riemannian Manifold which can be flattened locally and analyzed using linear results, however the Riemannian structure of the space depends on the metric.
-Our approach of treating it as a metric space is more general in the sense that it works for many metrics in the space such as the Frobenius metric, the log-Euclidean metric \citep{arsi:07}, the Procrustes metric \citep{pigo:14, zhou:16}, the power metric \citep{dryd:09, dryd:10}, affine-invariant Riemannian metric \citep{penn:06, moak:05}the Cholesky metric \citep{lin:19} among others.
-As such we do not have to evoke the Riemannian geometry of the space, even though a possible challenge inherent in Fr\'echet regression is to ascertain the existence and uniqueness of the Fr\'echet mean may be encountered.

-Other examples of such general metric space objects include time-varying age-at-death densities resulting from demographic data, where the interest is in quantifying the dynamic regression relationship between the densities and time-dependent some economic index, or time-varying network data, for example internet traffic networks where one has concurrent covariates.
+The space of positive semi-definite matrices is a Riemannian manifold which can be flattened locally and analyzed using linear results, however the Riemannian structure of the space depends heavily on the metric.
+Our approach of treating it as a metric space is more general, in the sense that it works for many metrics in the space such as the Frobenius metric, the log-Euclidean metric \citep{arsi:07}, the Procrustes metric \citep{pigo:14, zhou:16}, the power metric \citep{dryd:09, dryd:10}, the affine-invariant Riemannian metric \citep{penn:06, moak:05}, the Cholesky metric \citep{lin:19} among others.
+As such we do not have to evoke the Riemannian geometry of the space.
+However, a possible challenge inherent in Fr\'echet regression to ascertain the existence and uniqueness of the Fr\'echet means may be encountered.
+Other examples of such general metric space objects include time-varying age-at-death densities resulting from demographic data, where the interest is in quantifying the dynamic regression relationship between the densities and time-dependent some economic index such as GDP per capita, or time-varying network data, for example internet traffic networks where one has concurrent covariates.

 The natural notion of a mean for random elements of a metric space is the Fr\'echet mean \citep{frechet:48}.
-It is a direct generalization of the standard mean, and is defined as the element of the metric space for which the expected distance to all other elements is minimized. \cite{pete:mull:19} extended this concept to the notion of a conditional Fr\'echet mean, implemented as Fr\'echet regression, where one has samples of data $(X_i,Y_i)$, with the $Y_i$ being random objects and the $X_i$ are Euclidean predictors.
-This is an extension of ordinary regression to metric space v valued responses.
+It is a direct generalization of the standard mean, and is defined as the element of the metric space for which the expected squared distance to all other elements is minimized.
+It can encompass different types of means commonly used, such as the expectation, the median, or the geometric mean, and extends to non-Euclidean spaces, thus allowing for profound applications of probability theory and statistics exploiting the geometry in such spaces \citep{scho:20,sayan:14, yang:20, zhan:21}. \cite{pete:mull:19} extended the concept of Fr\'echet mean to the notion of a conditional Fr\'echet mean, implemented as Fr\'echet regression, where one has samples of data $(X_i,Y_i)$, with the $Y_i$ being random objects and the $X_i$ are Euclidean predictors.
+This is an extension of ordinary regression to metric space valued responses.